UK Regulations

 Planning permission vs lease permission — these are separate questions

 Planning enforcement in England is complaint-led and discretionary.
-Local authorities have limited resources and considerable discretion about which matters to pursue.
-Even when a technical breach of planning control exists, enforcement action must be a "last resort" under planning policy.
+Local authorities have limited resources and considerable discretion about which matters to pursue, and enforcement action is treated as a last resort under planning policy.
+You will find plenty of commentary online arguing from this that balcony solar is a non-issue in planning terms.

 Scotland, Wales, and Northern Ireland